-Our friends at the Yuba City Downtown Business Association (DBA) recently interviewed our Head Brewer Chris Pickens for their news letter.
+Our friends at the Yuba City Downtown Business Association (DBA) recently interviewed our Head Brewer Chris Pickens for their newsletter.
 Here is the complete interview.

-One of the gems of Downtown Yuba City is Sutter Buttes Brewing Company on Center street.
-Sutter Buttes is Yuba/Sutter’s only brewery and creates a wide variety of excellent craft beers which they serve in their taproom and restaurant.
+One of the gems of Downtown Yuba City is Sutter Buttes Brewing Company on Center Street.
+Sutter Buttes is Yuba/Sutter’s only brewery and create a wide variety of excellent craft beers which they serve in their taproom and restaurant.
 They also offer a delightful food menu for both lunch and dinner with patio dining and lots of specials.
 We recently had the opportunity to sit down with Sutter Buttes Brewing Company’s Head Brewer, Chris Pickens, to get to know him and Sutter Buttes better.

 DBA – Who taught you to brew?

 C.P.
 I was taught how to brew by the Founder of Sutter Buttes Brewing, Mark Martin (R.I.P.).
-Mark gave me his old homebrew equipment which allowed me to begin developing more of an understanding of the finer details of brewing while I continued to assist and work under him and his then current brewer, Peter Hoey.
+Mark gave me his old homebrew equipment which allowed me to begin developing more of an understanding of the finer details of brewing while I continued to assist and work under him and his then-current brewer, Peter Hoey.
 Peter is now co-founder and Brewmaster at Urban Roots Brewing in Sacramento and continues to produce some of the highest quality beers in the industry.
 Another mentor was Mac Paye, a former assistant brewer.
 He shared many stories of what got him interested in brewing and gifted me a very precious book, “How to Brew” by John Palmer.
 It ignited a fire and passion inside of me to want to learn as much as possible about the art of the craft.
 That is a gift I will be eternally grateful for.

 DBA – What was the first beer you ever brewed?